jdolak/plnd4u/docs/schema.md

     PRIMARY KEY(major_code, req_code, double_count_check)
 )
 ```
- - If two requirements have different values for `double_count_check`, then they cannot be fulfilled by the same course
+ - If two requirements have the same value for `double_count_check`, then they cannot be fulfilled by the same course

 ```SQL
 course_fulfills_core_req(